faasm/faasm/docs/mpi.md

 # Faasm MPI support

 MPI translates quite nicely to a serverless context, but compiling any existing MPI implementation to wasm proved tricky (see below).
-As a result, Faasm includes a minimal MPI implementation in `lib-faasmp`.
+As a result, Faasm includes a minimal MPI implementation in `lib-faasmpi`.

 ## MPI Functions